 What androgen insensitivity syndrome is like for me

-Meet a 25-year-old female shares her experiences of living with an intersex condition.
+Meet a 25-year-old female who lives with an intersex condition.
 Born a woman, she carries XY, not XX, sex chromosomes

 Tell me a little about yourself